omrastogi/omrastogi/Readme.md

 # Hi there, I'm Om Rastogi 👋

-## I'm working as a Senior Research Engineer
+## I'm working as a Research Engineer

-- Jack of many
 - Mastering Machine Learning and Deep Learning
 - Looking for collaborations in Research Projects - Academic/Industrial